fsquillace/juju-old/README.md

 ## Troubleshooting

-1. Why don't I see the command if I use sudo?
+Q: Why don't I see the command if I use sudo?

-TODO ANSWER
+A: TODO ANSWER

+Q: Why do I get the error: "FATAL: kernel too old"?

+A: This is because the executable from the precompiled package cannot always run in particular if the kernel is old.
+If the package is one the main of jujubox (such as bash, tar, wget, ...) you might need to compile the package it self and update the PATH variable accordingly.

-2. I have installed a python library (or vim plugin) but the system doesn't see it.
+Q: I have installed a python library (or vim plugin) but the system doesn't see it.
 It says "no module named 'modulename'".

-This is because JuJu need to update the 'PYTHONPATH' or the vim runtimepath with the new directories created after the installation of the package.
+A: This is because JuJu need to update the 'PYTHONPATH' or the vim runtimepath with the new directories created after the installation of the package.
 To get it updated just re-source jujuenv:

     $> source ~/.jujup/lib/juju/jujuenv

-3. Why do I get an error "cp: cannot overwrite directory ${HOME}/.juju/root/usr/sbin with non-directory" when I am installing 'filesystem' package?
+Q: Why do I get an error "cp: cannot overwrite directory ${HOME}/.juju/root/usr/sbin with non-directory" when I am installing 'filesystem' package?

-The 'filesystem' is a package that define the main directories of the Linux system.
+A: The 'filesystem' is a package that define the main directories of the Linux system.
 It is always useful to install 'filesystem' before any other packages that place files in the directories /lib, /lib64, /sbin, /bin.

 ## License
 Copyright (c) 2012-2013